FACK1/Carsdb/README.md

 - Back-End
 we put the files in src folder:
-  - server.js .
+  - server.js: .
-  - router.js .
+  - router.js: .
-  - cars.js .
+  - cars.js: .
-  - searchCars.js.
+  - searchCars.js:.
   -  test.js for making some function to test the code .

 - HTML structure :
-  Have a page contain a title for our app with background , then will find a box to enter the name of car in the same line  .
+our website is a  page contains a title for website with background , then will find a box to enter the name for the car in the same line have a button to search for the car .